qiita-spots/qiita/qiita_pet/support_files/doc/source/gettingstartedguide/gettingstarted.rst

  * Your past metadata file cannot be deleted but fields can be deleted
   * To remove data, go to the Sample Information tab on the Sample Information page and use the trash icon to delete the unwanted fields
  * You can update the fields that do exist (these fields can be found on the sample information tab on the sample information page)
-  * Upload a new sample info file including the updated field data and the sample_name field
+  * Upload a new sample info file including only the updated field data and the sample_name field
  * You can add new fields
-  * Upload a new sample info file including the field data you want to add and the sample_name field
+  * Upload a new sample info file including only the field data you want to add and the sample_name field
  * Sample names cannot be deleted
   * Any sample name change will be interpreted as a new sample
  * *Note that these changes will not update on your analysis but these changes will not affect your processing data since the metadata isn’t applied until analysis*